mangoseller/phase-viz/README.md

 ### Temporary Web Interface
 Phase-Viz creates a temporary HTML file for visualization that:
 - Opens automatically in your default browser
-- Includes a cleanup server that removes the file when closed
+- Includes a cleanup server that removes the file when the page is closed

 ## Example Workflow